crim-ca/geoimagenet/README.md

 ### How to Package Your Model

-In order to submit a new model to the platform, the following steps must be followed:
+In order to submit a new model to the platform, the steps are the following:
 1. The model must be trained using PyTorch and the parameters saved as a .pth
 2. Add the model code to the [model repository](https://github.com/sfoucher/gin-model-repo) (by creating a fork of the repo)
 3. The trained model must be packaged using the [thelper](https://github.com/plstcharles/thelper) framework.

+Two notebooks are available showing how to package a [ResNet](https://github.com/crim-ca/geoimagenet/blob/master/classif_model_packaging.ipynb)  and a [UNet](https://github.com/crim-ca/geoimagenet/blob/master/seg_model_packaging.ipynb).

 ### How to Use the Annotations for Model Training